This post may contain affiliate links. Please read my disclosure for more info.

 I stopped buying music a while ago.
 Pandora (free version) is my BFF these days because I can listen to my favorite music fo’ free.

 Jamming out to your favorite music will almost always boost your mood and make you feel happier and more positive.

 12. Take a few deep breaths of fresh air

 The super simple and quick self-care idea I highly recommend to moms?
 Take a few deep breaths of fresh air.
 You can’t beat it!

 Go for a short walk, open a window, step outside for a few seconds.
 Do whatever you need to do in order to get those few gulps of fresh air.

 Do you wish there was a way to reduce stress, ease anxiety, and improve sleep?
-There is, and it’s as simple as squeezing in a quick workout.
+There is, and it’s as simple as squeezing in a quick workout or brisk walk.

 Exercising causes your body to release chemicals called endorphins.
 And you don’t have to spend an hour at the gym (ain’t nobody got time for that) to reap the benefits.